d-ornen/deployer/DOCS.en.md

 In the above example only one placeholder `<artifact>` is used, but there can be several of them, including different options for executing the command.

-Accordingly, if you just want to execute commands that cannot be assigned to one of the three main types of Actions, you should use an Action of type `Custom`:
+Accordingly, if you just want to execute commands that cannot be assigned to one of the three main types of Actions, you should use an Action of type `custom`:

 ```json
 {